 The pfSense® software distribution is compatible with most hardware supported by FreeBSD.

 pfSense software version 2.4.x and later are compatible with 64-bit (amd64, x86-64) architecture hardware and Netgate ARM-based firewalls.

 Alternate hardware architectures such as Raspberry Pi, other Non-Netgate ARM devices, PowerPC, MIPS, SPARC, etc. are not supported.

 The best way to ensure that hardware is compatible with pfSense software is to buy hardware from the Netgate Store that has been tested and known to work well with pfSense software.
 The hardware in the store is tested with each release of pfSense software and is tuned for optimal performance.

-A wide variety of wired Ethernet cards (NICs) are supported by FreeBSD, and are thus compatible with pfSense firewalls.
+A wide variety of wired Ethernet Network Interface Cards (NICs) are supported by FreeBSD, and are thus compatible with pfSense software.
 However, not all NICs are created equal.
 The hardware can vary greatly in quality from one manufacturer to another.

 Of the various other PCIe/PCI cards supported by FreeBSD, some work fine, others may suffer from instability or poor performance.
-In some cases, FreeBSD may support a particular NIC but, with specific implementations of the chipset may be lower in quality or have have poor driver support.
+In some cases, FreeBSD may support a particular NIC but specific implementations of the chipset may be lower in quality or have have poor driver support.
 When in doubt, search the Netgate Forum for experiences of others using the same or similar hardware.

 When a firewall requires the use of VLANs, select adapters that support VLAN processing in hardware.
 This is discussed in Virtual LANs (VLANs).

 USB Network Adapters¶

 We do not recommend using USB network adapters of any make/model due to their unreliability and poor performance.